kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/api/v1beta1/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ControlPlaneSecurityGroups contains all the information about the OpenStack
+<p>ControlPlaneSecurityGroup contains the information about the
-Security Group that needs to be applied to control plane nodes.
+OpenStack Security Group that needs to be applied to control plane nodes.</p>
-TODO: Maybe instead of two properties, we add a property to the group?</p>
 </td>
 </tr>
 <tr>